 Indonesian stir-fried vegetables (Oseng oseng sayuran)

-Wok stir-fries are seen all across Asia in many forms.
-Indonesian cuisine has its fair share of them too.
+Wok stir-fries come in many forms across Asia, and Indonesian cuisine has its fair share.

-I wanted to try this recipe because of how the vegetables are treated. they are shaved into thin strands so they resemble noodles.
-The sauce is light, there is no spice.
-The vegetables are barely cooked leaving a light crunch and lots of texture.
+I wanted to try this recipe because of how the vegetables are treated.
+They are shaved into thin strands, resembling noodles.
+The sauce is light; there is no spice.
+The vegetables are barely cooked, leaving a light crunch and lots of texture.
 This is the perfect side to a larger meat-filled meal.

 I own quite a few cookbooks written by Sri Owen.
 She is the guru of Asian cooking, Indonesian, Thai and contemporary flavours from Asia.
 Her recipe for Laksa is phenomenal.
 Like her other cookbooks, I love this book, the recipes, and the presentation.